sanjeevbittu83/sentiment-analysis/README.md

 # sentiment-analysis
-its sentiment analysis according to amazon product review
+its sentiment analysis according to amazon product review using graphlab libriry.